SEIR-7-06/installfest/environment-setup/README.md

 2. Select "About This Mac" from the dropdown menu.
 3. Read the version information from the window that pops up.

-If you are not using OS X Yosemite (10.10), OS X El Capitan (10.11), or macOS Sierra, detailed instructions for upgrading your operating system are available through Apple support: <a href="https://support.apple.com/macos" target="_blank">How to upgrade to macOS Sierra</a>.
+If you are not using OS X Yosemite (10.10), OS X El Capitan (10.11), or macOS Sierra, detailed instructions for upgrading your operating system are available through Apple support: [How to upgrade to macOS Sierra](https://support.apple.com/macos)

 > Please let an instructor know if you're using an older version of OS X or if your system has less than 2 GB of memory.